 NWCOHS serves Federal Region X, which includes Alaska, Idaho, Oregon and Washington, though our trainees come from all over the US.

 How do I apply for NWCOHS funding for my graduate training?

 There is no separate application process for NWCOHS funding.
 All applicants for NWCOHS programs are considered for funding at the time of admission.
 Funding is available for US citizens or permanent residents only.
-We encourage applicants to contact the NWCOHS Program Director for their proposed program of study so we start an active dialogue prior to potential admission and ensure applicants apply for an emphasis area that is eligible for ERC support.
+We encourage applicants to contact the NWCOHS Program Director for their proposed program of study so we can start an active dialogue prior to potential admission and ensure applicants apply for an emphasis area that is eligible for ERC support.

 How much funding does the NWCOHS provide to graduate students?

 NWCOHS traineeships typically include stipend, student health insurance, tuition, and travel support.
 Full details of each support package are provided at the time you’re offered admission into our graduate training programs.